-The first ranking drug insurance plan i.e., the first payer or the primary payer) reimburses the claim according to its reimbursement guidelines.
+The first ranking drug insurance plan (i.e., the first payer or the primary payer) reimburses the claim according to its reimbursement guidelines.
 Subsequently, the claim is transmitted by the Provider to the second-ranking drug insurance plan (i.e., the second payer or the secondary payer) for reimbursement on the outstanding claim amount according to its own reimbursement guidelines.
 Finally, if applicable, the claim is transmitted to the payer of last resort for reimbursement on the outstanding claim amount.

-When the ESC adjudication system determines that a COB is required, the previously paid field CPhACS must be populated by the Provider with a previously paid amount even if the previously paid amount is \$0.
+When the ESC adjudication system determines that a COB is required, the previously paid field CPhAPCS must be populated by the Provider with a previously paid amount even if the previously paid amount is \$0.00.
 COB in the ESC adjudication system, whether private or provincial, only occurs when all portions of the same claim including previously paid portions are made by electronic claim submission.
+Improperly submitted claims with an incorrect use of DA and/or DB Intervention Codes may be subject to claim adjustments or reversals through ESC's Fraud, Waste and Abuse Program.